Have questions or concerns? Call us toll-free at 888-398-2327 or choose “Contact Us” from our menu

 When I discovered the fraud on February 23, 2008 I had no idea how much more pain and damage awaited… The time, energy, emotional, physical and financial drain exacted a toll on my health that I have yet to recover from.

-My experience has utterly shaken my faith in our Criminal Justice System; as it is apparent to me that victims of property offences are marginalized, patronized and ignored. …The price of what she has done cannot be quantified and cannot ever be repaired.
+My experience has utterly shaken my faith in our Criminal Justice System; as it is apparent to me that victims of property offenses are marginalized, patronized and ignored. …The price of what she has done cannot be quantified and cannot ever be repaired.
 Ms. Cassettari’s criminal acts have changed me irrevocably and have changed my view of the world.

 Had she been well aware of the harm she would cause, real jail would have to be imposed in this case.
 But the Court of Appeal has recognized that limitations on mental capacity, such as a Bi-Polar Disorder, must be considered in determining culpability.
 In this case, I conclude that her emotional difficulties still cause her to continue with her rationalization of the incidents and her difficulty in admitting her crimes in a more forthright manner.